Setting Guitar Intonation – Guitar Maintenance

-After tuning, you compare the obtained note with the note that you get while pressing the 12th fret.
-If its lower, you should make the string length shorter.
+After tuning, you can compare the note you got while pressing the 12th fret.
+If it’s lower, you should make the string length shorter.
 If it’s higher, you should do the opposite.
 The adjustment must continue till both notes are the same.

 An electronic tuner would be very helpful.
-If the note is lower, the tuner needle should be before “0” and if it’s higher it would be after the “0”.
-If you use your hearing, it’s better to use the harmonic on 12th fret instead of the natural string note.
-Most acoustic guitars have an immovable bridge, so the intonation adjustments should be in hands of a professional.
+If the note is lower, the tuner needle should be before “0”; if it’s higher, it would be after the “0”.
+Using your hearing, it’s better to use the harmonic on the 12th fret instead of the natural string note.
+Most acoustic guitars have an immovable bridge, so the intonation adjustments should be in the hands of a professional.

 Which way do I move my saddle for Setting Guitar Intonation?